 A meditation within itself, Reiki simply creates awareness of yourself in the present moment, it suspends your ego, helping you to notice where your mind and energy goes.

-It’s an important gift to give yourself since it goes beyond relaxation of the body to touch the core awareness of who you are, creating a healthy and healing balance in your life.
+It’s an important gift to yourself since it goes beyond relaxation of the body to touch the core awareness of who you are, creating a healthy and healing balance in your life.

 From the moment we are born, we are taught and conditioned by those around us to believe and behave in certain ways and over time this can lead to us losing connection with who and what we are.

-Reiki Meditation will not change your life’s story, but it does change the way in which you look and view your life, giving you the clarity to move forward with self-love.
+Reiki will not change your life’s story, but it does change the way in which you look and view your life, giving you the clarity to move forward with self-love.
 And while you can’t stop some thoughts and feelings, you can stop feeding or giving them your full attention - especially where fear and control play a big part.

-Meditation will help you to develop your own methods, using your intuition to except the past and create a new path to wellbeing.
+Reiki will help you to develop your own methods, using your intuition to except the past and create a new path to wellbeing.
 You will learn to stop inviting habitual thoughts in and to release what is no longer serving your inner-peace – an important investment in yourself and your future.

 When you are quiet you’ll notice that your mind wanders.
 Before you know it, you’ve been thinking about what to eat for dinner for the last few moments without even realising it.
 If you get frustrated when this happens or if you beat yourself up, you’ll create more distress.
 Instead, it’s important to gently return your awareness back to your anchor (your breath), with the warmest compassion you can give to yourself.
 This is part of the process of meditation.